danomation/Discord-Voice-Bot/README.md

 # Todo:
-better cleanup of audio files :(
+Better cleanup of audio files :(
+Separate py files a bit to aid readability